thorlindberg/thesis/dissertation/8-2 results-syntax.md

 }
 ```

 This is however not without fault as the type name would become a reserved property name for the entire data structure, as there is nothing to indicate whether it is a type reference or not.
-This is not in keeping with the extensible approach of TXON, so the propery name would need some other non-typical indicator such as an exclamation mark (!) to indicate it is initialising a type:
+This is not in keeping with the extensible approach of TXON, so the property name would need some other non-typical indicator such as an exclamation mark (!) to indicate it is initialising a type:

 ```
 {